redpanda-data/connect/website/docs/components/processors/select_parts.md

 part will be the last part of the message, if index = -2 then the part before the last element with be selected, and so on.

+This processor is only applicable to [batched messages](/docs/configuration/batching).

 The functionality of this processor depends on being applied across messages that are batched.
 You can find out more about batching [in this doc](/docs/configuration/batching).